ipinglu/hello-world/README.md

 # hello-world
-start the journal on github
+start the journey on github